A Beautiful Mind (2014) / Drama

 Running Time: 135 min.

 Cast: Russell Crowe, Jennifer Connelly, Ed Harris, Christopher Plummer, Paul Bettany

-Directed By Ron Howard
+Director: Ron Howard

-With the exception of some overly-emotional and contrived lapses near the end of the film, A BEAUTIFUL MIND is a skillfully crafted and riveting tale unlike any other on the scene today.
+With the exception of some overly-emotional and contrived lapses near the end of the film, A Beautiful Mind is a skillfully crafted and riveting tale unlike any other on the scene today.
 While other films exhort the brawn of the hero, this hero uses his mind, and even without much in the way of conventional action, this film still delivers just as many thrills.
-Ron Howard does a stellar job transforming Sylvia Nasar's book into a visually terrific tale, especially when you consider what dubious talent he had to work with (screenwriter Akiva Goldsman's recent films were the critically lambasted LOST IN SPACE and BATMAN & ROBIN.)
-The film is also greatly aided from an outstanding score by James Horner (TITANIC, BRAVEHEART) that heightens the mood to deliver the right emotional punch whenever necessary.
+Ron Howard does a stellar job transforming Sylvia Nasar's book into a visually terrific tale, especially when you consider what dubious talent he had to work with (screenwriter Akiva Goldsman's recent films were the critically lambasted Lost in Space and Batman & Robin.)
+The film is also greatly aided from an outstanding score by James Horner (Titanic, Braveheart) that heightens the mood to deliver the right emotional punch whenever necessary.

-A BEAUTIFUL MIND is one of 2001's best films, and highly recommended for all.
+A Beautiful Mind is one of 2001's best films, and highly recommended for all.
 It's an unlikely story of an unlikely person, and it's amazing how entertaining it is considering what it's all about.
 Worth the price of admission alone for watching a writer and director at the peak of their form, but this one also delivers an inspiring tale and hope for others who may be suffering from their own inner demons, whether imaginary or not.